2017 Budget Information

 State statute requires cities to adopt a preliminary tax levy and budget by September 30 for the upcoming fiscal year.
 Once the preliminary levy is adopted it can be lowered, but not increased.

 The recommended 2017 budget of $52,110,685 includes $29,417,290 in property tax-supported programs, with $22,693,395 planned for non-property tax-supported items.
 The total for tax-supported programs represents an increase of $671,800 compared to the 2016 budget.
 The proposed tax levy increase will also address long term funding gaps in the City’s asset replacement programs of $225,000, as well as offset an expected net reduction of $149,650 in non-tax revenues, such as court fines and interest earnings.

 The 2017 recommended property tax levy amount required to fund the budget is $19,991,170 and includes both residential and commercial properties in Roseville.
 It is an increase of $1,046,450 compared to the 2016 levy.

 The impact on residents will vary depending on a property’s value and change in value relative to other properties in the city.
 Based on an expected property value increases, the median-valued Roseville home of $226,800 can expect to pay approximately $75.35 per month at the new rate, an increase of $4.22.

-Residents may also provide feedback on the budget directly to the City Council by completing the Budget Feedback Card included in the July/August City newsletter, filling out an online budget feedback form atwww.cityofroseville.com/budgetfeedback, or emailing the City Council directly at email@example.com.
+Residents interested in providing feedback on the budget directly to the City Council still have time to complete an online budget feedback form at www.cityofroseville.com/budgetfeedback, or email the City Council directly at [email protected].